 As we gabbed, a veritable parade of Algodonalians stopped by to kiss his cheek or remark on the weather.
 Small children with kittens and old men dragging on cigars.
 Santiago knew everyone.

-What we knew: Shortly after they married and allegedly adopted their first son Antonio (“Mood”), they skedaddled…to Hawaii, no less.
+What we knew: Shortly after they married and allegedly adopted their first son Antonio (“Mood”, no idea why), they skedaddled…to Hawaii, no less, where they had their first biological son, John.

 And weirdly, no one in the family knew why.
 (A fact I still find surprising, as someone who grew up relentlessly regaled with stories about my slave hiding, carpetbagger killing Virginia ancestors during the Civil War.
 I mean, how could no one know?)

-And then the couple later moved a second time to the Bay Area on the west coast of California…where Isabel gave birth to John, Manuel (“Jack”), Joe, Christopher (“Teet”) (Who nicknames their kid “Teet”?), Isabel (“Lita”), Rose, Frank (“Dodo”), Henry (“Hank”), Steve’s father Emilio (“Medge”), and Alfonso (“Chico”).
+And then the couple later moved a second time to the Bay Area on the west coast of California…where Rosario gave birth to Manuel (“Jack”), Joe, Christopher (“Teet”) (Who nicknames their kid “Teet”?
+I later learned he was an avid nurser), Isabel (“Lita”, short for “Isabelita”), Rose (“Rosie”), Frank (“Dodo”, who was a practical joker), Henry (“Hank”), Steve’s father Emilio (“Medge”, rhymes with “veg” since he couldn’t pronounce “vegetable”), and Alfonso (“Chico” for “little boy” as he was the youngest).
 I hear that Spanish Grandma knew how to seriously stretch a chicken to feed those kids for a week.

 In any case, Steve’s emails to local bureaucrats asking about any birth records had gone unanswered.